 Election 3 – Equitable Tax Relief

-If the taxpayer fails to qualify for either of the first two types of innocent spouse tax relief, one may still obtain innocent spouse relief from the tax liability, interest and IRS penalties by electing equitable IRS relief.
-To obtain this type of innocent spouse relief, the taxpayer must show that, under all facts and circumstances it would be unfair to be held liable for the understatement of underpayment of the taxes.
-Under the equitable relief provision, the innocent spouse can get relief from tax liabilities caused by underpayment of tax.
+Suppose the taxpayer fails to qualify for the first two types of innocent spouse tax relief.
+In that case, one may still obtain innocent spouse relief from the tax liability, interest, and IRS penalties by electing equitable IRS relief.
+To obtain this type of innocent spouse relief, the taxpayer must show that, under all facts and circumstances, it would be unfair to be held liable for the understatement of underpayment of the taxes.
+Under the equitable relief provision, the innocent spouse can get relief from tax liabilities caused by the underpaying tax.

 Related Topic: Hardship Status